-Table 4 shows estimates of equation 1.
-Kansas' insurance policy yielded savings of \$43 per ton of bitumen, or 9% of the average per-ton cost (column 1).
-This implies that Kansas saved around \$77 million in the 6.5 years after implementation of the policy, relative to total bitumen expenditure of about \$820 million.
-The Kansas DOT did not hedge its oil price risk between 2006 and the end of my sample in 2012.
-Administrative annual costs of the policy are around \$36,750.27 The dependent variable in column 1 reflects both the bids and any adjustments from the insurance policy.
-The average bid also decreased after the policy by 7.6% (column 2).
+Table 4 shows estimates of equation 1, where the dependent variable is the bitumen cost to the state in dollars per ton.
+It reflects both the bids and any adjustments from the insurance policy.
+Kansas' insurance policy yielded savings of \$39 per ton of bitumen, or 8% of the average per-ton cost (column 1).
 Note that if realized bitumen prices after implementation of the policy were systematically lower than market expectations, the price paid could be lower for Kansas than Iowa without any risk premium change.
-However, as mentioned above, oil prices on average increased between the auction and the work start date after the policy.
+However, as explained above, oil prices on average increased between the auction and the work start date after the policy.